-• How can we measure how free a society is?
+- How can we measure how free a society is?

-• What impact do the changes have on society in general as well as terrorism? • How do people feel about the changes?
+- What impact do the changes have on society in general as well as terrorism?

+- How do people feel about the changes?

-Students will now look at the Snoopers' Charter in more detail.
-Watch the video clip on Slide 7 to explain the Snoopers' Charter and read Slide 8 to understand its impact on privacy.
+Student will now look at the Snooper's Charter in more detail.
+Watch the clip and explain the Snooper's Charter and its impact on privacy to the students (there are suggestions in the Recommended Reading list).

-Activity: divide students into two groups and ask them to stand in a line facing each other.
-Place Slide 9 on the board and give them two minutes to discuss the first question, and then they should move along one so that they have a new partner.
+Then divide students in half and ask them to stand in a line facing each other.
+Give them two minutes to discuss the first question, and then they should move along one so that they have a new partner.
 After a few times discussing the first question with a number of partners, move onto the second question.
 Repeat the process until the students have discussed each question with a number of partners.

-Students can then write a written response to the questions afterwards.
+Students can then write a written response to the questions.

-Questions for deeper thinking:
+Questions for Deeper Thinking:

-- Do you agree with the government that the Snooper's Charter is a key action in tackling terrorism? - What impact do the changes have on society in general as well as terrorism? - Why are there strong feelings, both in favour and against, about the Snoopers' Charter?

-• How would you feel if you had your own personal privacy invaded?
+• Do you agree with the government that the Snooper's Charter is a key action in tackling terrorism?

+- What impact do the changes have on society in general as well as terrorism? - Why are there strong feelings, both in favour and against, about the Snooper's Charter? - How would you feel if you had your own personal privacy invaded?

-Now the students have a deeper understanding of the limits to freedom in the UK, display Slide 10 and ask students to stand on a continuum from Agree to Disagree.
+Now the students have a deeper understanding of the limits to freedom in the UK, Ask students to stand on a continuum from Agree to Disagree.
 Students should explain their position using examples and try to convince other students to agree with them.
 If a student moves position, they must explain why.

-The second case study is about the Troubles in Northern Ireland.
-If your class does not have any prior knowledge about the Troubles in Northern Ireland, show them the video on Slide 11 and allow students the opportunity to ask any questions and share their thoughts.
+The second case study is about the troubles in Northern Ireland.
+If your class does not have any prior knowledge about the troubles in Northern Ireland, use the information on this website to provide background information to your students: